tthephas/Dream-Restaurant-App/README.md

   - As a user, I want the ability to sign up.
   - As a user, I want the ability to sign in.
   - As a user, I want the ability to sign out.
-  - As a user, I want the ability to create my own dream restaurants.
-  - As a user, I want the ability to create my own menus.
+  - As a user, I want the ability to create my own dream restaurant menus.
   - As a user, I want the ability to pick my own appetizers, entrees, and desserts.
   - As a user, I want the ability to locate my restaurant anywhere in the world.
   - As a user, I want the ability to see other restaurants for potential ideas.